jonathanward/_shifted/README.txt

 ======= HOW IT WORKS IN PYTHON =======

 _shifted will rely on the input() function for gameplay.
 There will be two classes: Players and Guests.
 The Player class will include the player's name, game status and score information.
 The Guest class will include attributes of name, dish and place.
-When each game is initialized, Guest names, menu items, Guest places and clues shuffled.
+When each game is initialized, Guest names, menu items, Guest places and clues are shuffled.